Class: Sketchup::ViewObserver Abstract

 #onViewChanged(view) ⇒ nil

-The #onViewChanged method is called whenever the view is altered, such as when the user uses the Pan, Orbit, or Zoom tools are used.
+The #onViewChanged method is called whenever the view is altered, such as when the user uses the Pan, Orbit, or Zoom tools.

 Examples: